 You might have heard and been amazed about the fact that DNA is a long list of the letters A, C, G, and T, which make up our genes and those of other species.
 But what is DNA, and is it indeed made of letters?

 Of course they’re not letters.
 DNA, also famous as DeoxyriboNucleic Acid, is a long chain of molecules–letters serve only as convenient abbreviations for parts of it, similar to how O represents oxygen in our chemical notation.
 There are no actual letter O’s floating around us–just molecules consisting of two bonded oxygen atoms.

 Letters in our genetic code represent small molecules called nucleobases.
 These molecules come in four different variants.

 We know them as Adenine, Cytosine, Guanine, and Thymine.
 This is what the letters A, C, G, T stand for.

 When attached to a sugar molecule, these molecules can form long chains in a specific (sometimes random) sequence.
-The sequence of these nucleotides determines many things about our bodies and the bodies of other organisms, from bacteria to plants and animals.
+The sequence of these nucleotides determines many things about our bodies, such as our eye color or height and the bodies of other organisms, from bacteria to plants and animals.
+Such as how tall a tree would grow or how long a giraffe’s neck would become.
 One such chain forms a single strand of DNA, which is half of what you may recognize as the double helix of DNA.